 - Dip your hips down towards the mat and lift back up using your obliques and core muscles.

 5. Split Jumps

 How to do split jumps:

-- Stand tall with your feet hip distance apart.
-Hands are in front of the chest hand on fist.
+- Stand tall with your feet hip-distance apart.
+Hands are in front of the chest hand on the fist.
 Take a large step forward with one foot and lower your body toward the floor.
 Both legs should be bent at a 90-degree angle at the bottom of the lunge.

 6. Bend Extend Ab Tuck

 - Start seated on the mat with arms behind you, hands on the mat, and fingers facing your backside.
 Sit back on your hands and lift up your feet off the mat keeping the knees bent.